Why I Chose to Write Instead of Chasing a "Real Job"

 • Work around real life

-• Build something slowly without sacrificing my children in the process
+• Build something slowly

 This Is Not a Shortcut

-There's nothing easy about this choice.
+There is nothing easy about this choice.

-There's explaining yourself more than you should have to.
+There is explaining yourself more than you should have to.

-But there's also integrity.
+But there is also integrity.

-Support helps make this choice survivable—not glamorous, not comfortable, just possible.
+Support helps make this choice survivable.

 Why Support Matters in This Context

-Support doesn't replace effort.
+Support does not replace effort.

-It doesn't erase responsibility.
+It does not erase responsibility.

 It helps offset the gap between: